Matthew McCauley (politician): Early activities in Edmonton

-Protective Association
+Vigilance Committeen

-McCauley arrived in Edmonton at the time of what has been described "one of the biggest conflicts ever."
-The Hudson's Bay Company has recently surveyed lots of land that were intended to be sold as property, however word broke out that the particular area of land was the only land surveyed in the entire district.
-People attracted to the area were unable to afford land, and therefore built shacks.
-As more claim-jumpers moved in, it was requested that they move three or four miles outwards, but they refused.
-McCauley sent many urgent messages to Ottawa to settle the dispute in a civil manner, but to no avail.
-As a result of the government not being able to do anything, and the lack of a law enforcement agency in the town, a group of prominent citizens formed a "Protective Association" as an attempt to restore law and order, to which McCauley was elected its captain.
+McCauley arrived in Edmonton at the time of what has been described "one of the biggest conflicts ever" in Edmonton.
+The Hudson's Bay Company had recently surveyed lots of land that were intended to be sold as property, however word broke out that itsland was the only land surveyed in the district.
+Some people arriving in the area were unable to afford land, and therefore built shacks on land they said they believed was available.
+Earlier settlers requested that they move three or four miles outwards, but they refused.
+McCauley sent urgent requests to Ottawa to have authorities take action to settle the disputes in a civil manner, but to no avail.
+As a result of the government not doing anything and the lack of a law enforcement agency in the town (the NWMP being stationed in Fort Saskatchewan), a group of prominent citizens formed a "Vigilance Committee" (AKA "Protective Association") as an attempt to ensure that property would not be taken away from early settlers holding land by mere possession with no formal title yet being established.
+McCauley, then still in his 20s, was elected its captain.

-As captain, McCauley tried hard to settle the dispute and reach a compromise with the claim-jumpers who "had no desire for a peaceful settlement."
-He was involved in a brief altercation with a claim jumper whom he approached and ordered to move.
+As captain, McCauley tried to settle local land disputes and to reach a compromise with claim-jumpers but they "had no desire for a peaceful settlement."
+He was involved in a brief altercation with a claim jumper, J.M.
+Bannerman, whom he approached and ordered to move.
 The man was armed with two revolvers and refused to move, therefore McCauley and his crew jacked the shack off its foundation and sent it down the riverbank.
+Up on charges, they were found not guilty.

-The Protective Association, however was involved in a legal problems brought up by the claim jumpers, for "willful damage to property."
-The brief trial resulted in McCauley, as the captain being fined 40 dollars, and six other members of the committee found guilty, but being let off with court costs and an order to replace the damaged property.
-The Protective Association eventually managed to restore peace and order in Edmonton, and claim jumpers eventually decided that the area was not the place to build on once the land for the townsite was surveyed by the Hudson's Bay Company.
+McCauley and the other members of the Committee were sued for damages by the claim jumper J.M.
+Bannerman, for "willful damage to property."
+McCauley was fined 40 dollars.
+Six other members of the committee were also found guilty, but being let off with court costs and an order to replace the damaged property.
+The Protective Association continued their vigilance in Edmonton, and claim jumpers eventually decided that the area was not the place to build on once the land in the area was surveyed by the Dominion Land Survey and the Hudson's Bay Company.